reactplay/react-play/CREATE-PLAY.md

     # or
     npm start
   ```
-- You can now see your play added to the [play board](http://localhost:3000/plays) page.
+- You should now see your play added to the [play list](http://localhost:3000/plays) page.
 You can click on the play thumbnail to see the details of the play.

-- Now start coding yor `Play`!
+- That's it.
+Now start coding yor `Play` using your favorite code editor!
-### Submitting a Play for Review
+## 👀 Submitting a Play for Review
 After you done with coding for your `Play`, you can submit it for review.
 Submitting a `Play` for review is a two step process.

 - Create a Pull Request on the [react-play](https://github.com/atapas/react-play) repository with your changes.
 Please add `atapas` as a reviewer.
 - Dedicate some time in a week to take care of the review comments.

 Once the Pull Request is approved and merged, we will notify you and add you as a `Contributor` to the [react-play](https://github.com/atapas/react-play) project.

+## ✋ Need Help?

+You can reach out to us at [ReactPlay Twitter Handle | @ReactPlayIO](https://twitter.com/ReactPlayIO) with a DM.
+Additionally, feel free to open a [discussion](https://github.com/atapas/react-play/discussions) or [issue](https://github.com/atapas/react-play/issues) on the `react-play` repository.